smythp/intro-command-line/sections/challenges.md

 To do this, you will need to edit the configuration file that your terminal runs when it starts up.
 On Git Bash, that's going to be called `~/.bashrc`.
 (That's a `.bashrc` file in your home folder.)
 On OSX, the file is called `~/.bash_profile`.
 Just add the command you used to create the alias to the file with your text editor.
 Close and reopen the terminal to make sure your alias still works.

+**Note to Windows users:** This could present a challenge, as `.bashrc` may not be created for you by default, and if you create it, Git Bash may not recognize it.
+[A Stack Overflow question here](https://stackoverflow.com/questions/6883760/git-for-windows-bashrc-or-equivalent-configuration-files-for-git-bash-shell) addresses the potential challenges.

 ## Challenge #4: create your own shell script

 Due to platform differences, Windows users should skip directly to Challenge #5.